propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.50 =
+* Added option to hide property type and location terms in search dropdowns that have no properties assigned

 = 1.0.49 =
 * If a custom field is an email or URL, automatically make it a hyperlink